jazzytomato/pg-realtime/README.md

 So, this is nice, but unfortunately it has some edge cases which limits is usability.
 It won't work if the data is not present in the existing result set, and this may happen for example if:
 - The data is not in the current results because of a join.
 For example, in the example above, if the order is not in the current results because it has no items.
 Consider using an outer join.
-- The query is an aggregate
-- The query returns a limited number of rows (e.g. `LIMIT 10`)
+- The query returns a limited number of rows (e.g. `LIMIT 10`) and the data is not in the current results.

 #### Custom refresh function using a lookup query